 Are you looking to create and execute a successful video marketing strategy?
-BIGVU recently hosted a webinar titled “The Business of Video and Beyond,” whereby three industry experts, Eric Farber, Jim Fuhs, and Kim Himmler, discussed video marketing strategies and the use of video to reach your targeted audiences on social media platforms.
+BIGVU recently hosted a webinar titled “The Business of Video and Beyond,” whith three industry experts, Eric Farber, Jim Fuhs, and Kim Himmler, discussed video marketing strategies and the use of video to reach your targeted audiences on social media platforms.

 Video has become an essential part of the marketing strategy of every digital business.
 Video content is everywhere and will rule social media platforms for the foreseeable future.
 With so much competition, you might doubt whether your content will work.
 It is natural to guess your idea second when you see tons of people competing for the same around you, but we are here to help you.
 Today's experts will share insights and key findings to help you find and build your online community.